Soto Zen Buddhism in North America

 We were no longer formally associated with Sotoshu, so I assume this was not registered.

 Within a year after that I’d left Kennett Roshi and what was now called Shasta Abbey.
 Frankly, I felt I had escaped a cult, or, at least a cult in formation.
 In retrospect I think both yes, and, not really, in some genuine ways simply the intense disciplines of, at that time, a very traditional Japanese-style Soto training temple.
 The cult would come later, after I had left.
+And, then, with the vagaries of time and the death of its founder Shasta Abbey would evolve into an eccentric if wonderful experiment in establishing a traditionally celibate monastic Zen.
+It remains rooted in Japanese Soto Zen and the vows of the Japanese inheritance rather than Vinaya monasticism, becoming its own rather profound Western Soto Zen experiment.

 Years would pass.
 I tried to escape Zen.
 And I looked at some very rich possibilities.
 But, my heart called me back.
 What I found at the time just right for that return, what really worked was the koan driven lay-practice of the Diamond Sangha, mixed up for me in ways hard to unravel with Unitarian Universalism.
 In time my primary spiritual director, John Tarrant, left the Diamond Sangha, and institutionally I followed, if not with complete enthusiasm.
 But when we bow to a teacher, it is important to bow.
 And I did.
 At the same time, I ended up within the UU ordained ministry.